rm511130/PKS-Workshop/README.md

 What have we learned:

-(a) a single `index.php` file was enough for PAS, using its buildpack process, to run your App in a container
+1. A single `index.php` file was enough for PAS, using its buildpack process, to run your App in a container

-(b) the curated container image creation, instantiation, orchestration, routing, logging, health-monitoring & management were all performed by PAS
+2. The curated container image creation, instantiation, orchestration, routing, logging, health-monitoring & management were all performed by PAS